 I'll be honest, when I went to make these I couldn't actually find ground chicken so these are actually made with turkey.
 But you can use either and it will work well, as would pork.

 These burgers have four main components:

-- Seasoned burgers, which are loaded up with all the delicious spices and sauces like lemongrass, ginger, brown sugar and soy that I’d typically marinade the chicken with.
+- Seasoned burgers, which you load up with all the delicious spices etc like lemongrass, ginger, brown sugar and soy that you'd typically marinade the chicken with.

 - A punchy peanut sauce - here I've drawn more on the lime peanut sauce I served with my Thai basil pork meatballs as it both good for spreading and has more varied flavors.
 Both are good when adding in everything else here.

 - A crunchy, tangy slaw - I've gone for a kind of cross between the typical Thai cucumber salad/relish served with satay and Vietnamese quick pickles.
 It's easy and tasty.